 Know the law

 Each family who decides to homeschool is responsible to know the homeschool law.
-The law is not difficult, but if you don't follow it, your child could be considered truant and you would be in violation of the compulsory attendance law.
+The law is not difficult, but if you don't follow it, you would be in violation of the compulsory attendance law and your child could be considered truant.
 OCEANetwork believes that the parent, not government, has the responsibility to educate children.
-Until such time as the homeschool law is repealed, however, we encourage families to honor the civil authority and obey the law.
+Until such time as the compulsory attendance law with its notification and testing requirements for homeschoolers is repealed, however, we encourage families to honor the civil authority and obey the law.

 "Summary of homeschool law"

-"Children between the ages of 7 and 18 are required to attend public school unless they qualify for an exemption.
-If you comply with the homeschool procedures, your child is exempt from having to attend public school."
+Starting the fall of 2016, "Children between the ages of 6 and 18 are required to attend public school unless they qualify for an exemption.
+If you comply with the homeschool procedures, your child is exempt from having to attend public school" (ORS 339.030).
+The administrative rules go on to explain that you notify when they are 6 on September 1.
+You do not have to notify if they turn 6 during the school year.

 In order to obtain the homeschool exemption you must: